irichard03/reactscheduler/README.md

 ## Available Scripts
 npm start will launch the express server (back end) and the react client (front end) using concurrently, add/modify the script from package.json

+# Extra
+Also practicing git which I haven't commited much to in a hot